CREATIVE CULTURE

 -

-What she's good at: conceiving and implementing ideas, networked thinking, getting to the heart of things, analysing content, learning new things, inspiring herself and others (for something), keeping track of things, collaborating.
+She is good at this: conceiving and implementing ideas, thinking in a networked way, getting to the heart of things, analyzing content, learning new things, getting herself and others excited (about something), keeping an overview, working together.

 -